-Table 12, presented previously, showed the average BCVWD water demands (potable and nonpotable).
-These demands are used in the Dry Period Reliability Analysis below for the 1-, 2-, and 3- consecutive year dry periods, primarily because there may not be enough time to implement water demand restrictions and see the effect of these restrictions on demand.
-However, for the 6consecutive year dry period, it is assumed the water shortage contingency planning actions set forth in Section 8 of BCVWD's 2015 UWMP would be in effect and at least a 15% reduction in demand would be obtained.
-This is over and above the nominal water conservation efforts envisioned in the development of the average demands in Table 12 presented previously.
+Table 6-8 showed the average BCVWD water demands (potable and non- potable).
+These demands are used in the Dry Period Reliability Analysis below for the 1, 2, and 3 consecutive year dry periods, primarily because there may not be enough time to implement water demand restrictions and see the effect of these restrictions on demand.
+However, for the 6 consecutive year dry period, it is assumed the water shortage contingency planning actions set forth in Section 8 of BCVWD's 2015 UWMP would be in effect and at least a 15% reduction in demand would be obtained.
+This is over and above the nominal water conservation efforts crivisioned in the development of the average demands in Table 6-8 presented previously.

-Water supply for single dry year, 2- consecutive dry years, 3- consecutive dry years, and 6 consecutive dry years are presented in Tables 31 through 34 respectively.
+Water supply for single dry year, 2 consecutive dry years, 3 consecutive dry years, and 6 consecutive dry years are presented in Tables 9-15 through 9-18 respectively.

-Tables 31 through 34 demonstrate BCVWD can provide water to the planned developments listed in Table 11 (presented previously) which included the Legacy Highlands Development during critical dry year and multiple dry year periods by relying on BCVWD's Beaumont Basin Groundwater Storage assuming DCP and Sites are on-line as planned.
-BCVWD will need to maintain 25,111 AF of water banked in storage to meet the 6-year dry period by the time Sites Reservoir and the DCF are "on-line."
+Tables 9-15 through 9-18 demonstrate BCVWD can provide water to the planned developments listed in multiple dry year periods by relying on BCVWD's Beaumont Basin Groundwater Storage assuming DCP and Sites Reservoir are on-line as planned.
+BCVWD will need to maintain 25,111 AF of water banked in storage to meet the 6-year dry period by the time Sites Reservoir and the CWF are "on-line."
 This is not an unreasonable amount of storage considering BCVWD has an 80,000 AF storage account and as of the end of 2018, 34,794 AF in storage.